cx20/hello/powershell/opengl1.0/triangle/readme.md

 |    - - - - - - - - - - - - - - - - -     |
 +------------------------------------------+
 ```

-Caution:

-> Currently, I'm investigating because the process doesn't end when I close the window.